WS-Federation

 Relying Parties

-Finally, you'll need to configure a Claim Issuance Policy for the Relying Party Trust.
+After finishing your Replying Party Trust configuration, you will need to setup a Claim Issuance Policy.
 Create an Issuance Transform Rule that sends at least the Name and Name ID to Universal.

 You can configure additional claims you'd like to use if you are using policies in Universal.